theresamaier/2022ws_do_tm/Blog_content.md

 2. Join or Create Relevant MTP Communities
 3. Compose a Team - (optimally four people).
 We recommend a visionary, UX expert, engineering guru and a business/finance expert.
 4. Breakthrough Idea - that delivers a minimum 10x improvement over the status quo.
 Let’s note that we don’t begin with the core idea — that way you’re not tied to a particular solution, but rather the problem space.
-5. Build a Business Model Canvas
-6. Find a Business Model
+5. Build a Business Model Canvas & Find a Business Model
-    * 8 ways to build a business model when the underlying information is free (list offers a set of working business models for an information age)
-        * Immediacy *(time confers privilege)*
-        * Personalization
-        * Interpretation
-        * Authenticity
-        * Accessibility
-        * Embodiment
-        * Patronage
-        * Findability
-7. Build the MVP - But they iterated rapidly with initial customer data and were ultimately successful.
+6. Build the MVP - But they iterated rapidly with initial customer data and were ultimately successful.
-8. Validate Marketing and Sales
+7. Validate Marketing and Sales
     - **Acquisition:** How do users locate you?
 (Growth metric)
     - **Activation:** Do users have a great first experience?
 (Value metric) Retention: Do users come back?
 (Value metric)
     - **Revenue:** How do you make money?
 (Value metric)
     - **Referral:** Do users tell others?
 (Growth metric)
-9. Implement SCALE and IDEAS
+8. Implement SCALE and IDEAS
     - **MTP:** Formulate an MTP in a particular problem space, one that all founders feel passionate about.
     - **Staff on Demand:** Use contractors, SoD platforms wherever possible; keep FTEs to a minimum.
     - **Community & Crowd:** Validate idea in MTP communities.
 Get product feedback.
 Find co-founders, contractors and experts.
 Use crowdfunding and crowdsourcing to validate market demand and as a marketing technique.